Computational relative entropy: Complexity-limited entanglement theory

+The computational complexity of the process we just outlined is certainly polynomial in $k$ and $m$, simply because the conditional re-running of the circuit can be implemented with (multi-)controlled Hadamard and Toffoli gates, which can be implemented with $O(\poly(mk))$ gates by combining~\cite[Lemma 7.9]{barenco1995elementary} and \cite[Theorem 2]{he2017decompositions}.

-An imperfect implementation of the state essentially amounts to a poisoning of the POVM effect $W^{AB}$ by $\bbI - W^{AB}$ proportional to $2^{-2(k+1)m}$, which reduces the overall amount of distillable entanglement, as we desire to minimize the operator norm of $W^{AB}$.
+We are left to understand how the imperfect nature of our implementation affects the distillable entanglement.
+This essentially amounts to a poisoning of the POVM effect $W^{AB}$ by $\bbI - W^{AB}$ proportional to $2^{-2(k+1)m}$, which reduces the overall amount of distillable entanglement, as we desire to minimize the operator norm of $W^{AB}$.
 Denote the such obtained approximate operator as $\tilde{W}^{AB}$, then

 Say we want that $2^{-2(k+1)m} \leq \kappa \lVert W^{AB} \rVert_{\infty}$, then $k = -\frac{1}{2m}\log_2 \kappa \lVert W^{AB} \rVert_{\infty} - 1 \geq -\frac{1}{2m}\log_2 \kappa 2^{-m} = 1 + \frac{1}{2m}\log \frac{1}{\kappa}$ repetitions are necessary.
 Using the operator $\tilde{W}^{AB}$ for distillation then gives